 When Sophie moves to Texas she falls in with a group of clique moms that are a bad influence.
 After a girl connected to her inner circle goes missing, she learns just how deadly the group of women can be.

-It’s a story about a deaf girl who is struggling to connect with her community and a whale named Blue 52 who can’t find his ocean community either.
+It’s a coming-of-age story about a deaf girl who is struggling to connect with her community and a whale named Blue 52 who can’t find his ocean community either.
 She sets out to connect with Blue 52 and along the way she finds her inner strength in a beautiful